-For the entire maturation period, I had a feeling, that my legs look different.
-Often hurt, bruise easily, and they seemed to be bigger and bigger every single year with the column-like look.
+Growing up, I always had the feeling that my legs look different.
+Often hurt, bruise easily, and they seemed to be bigger and bigger every single year with a column-like look.

-It didn’t bother me that much until 2015 when I noticed that the knee area began to swell and the pain was getting more and more severe.
-It was a sign that I need to go to a specialist.
+It didn't bother me that much, until 2015 when I noticed the knee area begin to swell and the pain getting more and more severe.
+It was a sign that I needed to go to a specialist.

-Exactly, a specialist, but where?
 Because I have lived in London for several years, I decided to go to the GP first.
-During the first visits, I only heard opinions that my legs are just thick or were just puppy fat and they would go back to normal, healthy size after a better diet and exercisers.
+During the first visits, I heard the opinions that my legs are just thick or were just puppy fat and they would go back to normal, healthy size after a better diet and exercise.

 So, I started visiting doctors.

-Dermatologist … vascular surgeon… Dietician … Another vascular surgeon… Dermatologist … vascular surgeon.
-And, guess what?
-For the next year, the doctors advised me – to lose weight, change my exercises and my diet.
-My comments about the pain that accompanied me all day from the moment I got up from bed, the pain that increased with menstruation and during very warm days were completely ignored.
+For the next year, the doctors advised me to lose weight, and change my exercise and my diet.
+My comments about the pain that accompanied me all day from the moment I got up from bed and the pain that increased with menstruation and during very warm days were completely ignored.

-After a year of determination, in 2016, during the next visit, I found my answer.
+After a year of perseverance, in 2016, during my next visit, I found my answer.

 The newly-learned doctor, after thorough and prolonged observation of my legs, sat down comfortably in the chair.
 Grabbed the printed results, murmured, threw one more look at my legs and then announced:

-– Lipedema, Lópodemia, Lipoedema.
+Lipedema, Lópodemia, Lipoedema.
 Disturbed fat loss.
-I heard about it recently at the Symposium. … Also known as a painful fat disorder.
-It causes excessive fat deposits on the legs.
+I heard about it recently at the Symposium.
+It is also known as a painful fat disorder.
+It causes excessive fat deposits on the legs

-After returning home, despite the late hour, I immediately started searching for information about Lipoedema… Unfortunately, it wasn’t a very motivating or educational experience.
-Very little medical information or solutions… but a lot of photos.
-Photos that terrified.
+After returning home, despite the late hour, I immediately started searching for information about Lipoedema.
+Unfortunately, it wasn’t a very motivating or educational experience.
+Very little medical information or solutions were available, but there were a lot of photos.
+Photos that terrified me.